 3. Pilau

-A fragrant and spicy rice dish often cooked with beef/chicken, vegetables, and spices like cardamom, cinnamon, and cloves, pilau is heavily influenced by Indian cuisine.
+A fragrant and spicy rice dish often cooked with beef or chicken, vegetables, and spices like cardamom, cinnamon, and cloves, pilau is heavily influenced by Indian cuisine.

-By cooking the rice in the spicy broth, all the flavors get absorbed in the grains.
+By cooking the rice in the spicy broth, all the flavours get absorbed in the grains.
 You’ll often find pilau served during special occasions and celebrations like weddings and birthdays.

 4. Mishkaki

 Made with marinated and grilled meat (usually beef or chicken), mishkaki are traditional Tanzanian skewers.
-First the meat is cubed, then marinated in a mix of spices, before being threaded onto skewers and grilled.
-Mishkaki are a popular street food commonly found in local markets and a favorite snack amongst both tourists and locals.
+First the meat is cubed, then marinated in a mix of spices before being threaded onto skewers and grilled.
+Mishkaki are a popular street food commonly found in local markets and a favourite snack amongst both tourists and locals.

 5. Mchuzi Wa Samaki